Customer Electricity Education

 Basics of How Electricity Works in the Home

-Armed with some of the basic terminology, there are three basic components that make up any electrical system: power supply, circuit wiring and protection, and the load.
+Armed with some of the basic electrical definitions and terminologies from our Atlanta team, there are three basic components that make up an electrical system: power supply, circuit wiring and protection, and the load.

 The power supply is the electricity that runs through the system.
 The circuit wiring is the wiring that connects all the components of the system.
 No. 12 gauge copper wire is the most common for residential wiring.
 This conductor can carry up to 20 amps of current safely.
 Circuit breakers or fuses work to protect the system.